lgbishop/qhronology/docs/source/text/theory/time-travel/quantum/D-CTCs.rst

 From this result, it can be determined that the non-uniqueness in the solutions to the CV CTC map corresponds to sensitivity to the initial condition :math:`\StateCV^{(0)}`.
 Ralph and Myers then show that the result of :eq:`eq:ECP_CV_decoherence` converges to the unique solution of Deutsch's maximum entropy rule, and that this rule and result coincides with setting the initial state to be the maximally mixed CTC state :math:`\StateCV^{(0)}=\normalized{\Identity}` in :eq:`eq:ECP_CV`.
 The appealing feature of this picture is that Deutsch's maximum entropy rule is not merely a postulate of the theory; rather, it is a direct result.

 Later, Allen :cite:p:`allen_treating_2014` noticed that the equivalent circuit does not always converge when there is decoherence interaction, and that Ralph and Myers's proof of the derivation of the maximum entropy rule was incomplete.
 However, Dong :cite:p:`dong_ralphs_2017` then showed that the ECP leads instead to a *revised* maximum entropy rule, one which is distinct from (and perhaps more valid than) Deutsch's original rule.
-It asserts that, when multiple valid solutions of the CV map exist, the Deutsch model "chooses" the *stable* fixed-point state with the most entropy (as determined by the equivalent model with a decoherence interaction).
+It asserts that, when multiple valid solutions of the CV map exist, Deutsch's model "chooses" the *stable* fixed-point state with the most entropy (as determined by the equivalent model with a decoherence interaction).
 Additionally, note that the final fixed point as given by this revised rule is in general dependent on the decoherence strength (:math:`\delta`).

 .. _`sec:Allen`: